Vitamin D: Human evolution

-During the long period between one and three million years ago, hominids, including ancestors of homo sapiens, underwent several evolutionary changes.
+During the long period between one and three million years ago, the Australopithecine (ancestors of modern humans) underwent several evolutionary changes.
 A long-term climate shift toward drier conditions promoted life changes from sedentary forest-dwelling with a primarily plant-based diet toward upright walking/running on open terrain and more meat consumption.
 One consequence of the shift to a culture that included more physically active hunting was a need for evaporative cooling from sweat, which to be functional, meant an evolutionary shift toward less body hair, as evaporation from sweat-wet hair would have cooled the hair but not the skin underneath.
 A second consequence was darker skin.
-The early humans who evolved in the regions of the globe near the equator had permanent large quantities of the skin pigment melanin in their skins, resulting in brown/black skin tones.
+The early humans who evolved in the regions of the globe near the equator had permanent large quantities of melanin in their skin, resulting in brown/black skin tones.
 For people with light skin tone, exposure to UV radiation induces the synthesis of melanin causing the skin to darken, i.e., sun tanning.
-Either way, the pigment can protect by dissipating up to 99.9% of absorbed UV radiation.
+Either way, the pigment can protect skin by dissipating up to 99.9% of absorbed UV radiation.
 In this way, melanin protects skin cells from UVA and UVB radiation damage that causes photoaging and the risk of melanoma, a cancer of melanin cells.
-Melanin also protects against photodegradation of the vitamin folate in skin tissue, and in the eyes, preserves eye health.
+Melanin also protects against photodegradation of the vitamin folate in skin tissue and, in the eyes, preserves eye health.

 The dark-skinned humans who had evolved in Africa populated the rest of the world through migration some 50,000 to 80,000 years ago.
 Following settlement in northward regions of Asia and Europe which seasonally get less sunlight, the selective pressure for radiation-protective skin tone decreased while a need for efficient vitamin D synthesis in skin increased, resulting in low-melanin, lighter skin tones in the rest of the prehistoric world.
 For people with low skin melanin, moderate sun exposure to the face, arms and lower legs several times a week is sufficient.
 However, for recent cultural changes such as indoor living and working, UV-blocking skin products to reduce the risk of sunburn and emigration of dark-skinned people to countries far from the equator have all contributed to an increased incidence of vitamin D insufficiency and deficiency that need to be addressed by food fortification and vitamin D dietary supplements.